top of page

 Trinity College Dublin

-MPhil, International History with a focus on sociolinguistic carceral history (Gaeilge learning and nationalist themes in prisons during the Irish Revolutionary period).
+MPhil, International History; dissertation on Gaeilge learning and nationalist themes in prisons during the Irish Revolutionary period

 2018-2022